New to South Carolina

 You have 90 days to apply for your South Carolina driver's license after establishing residence in the state.

-You'll need to complete a Form 447 to apply for South Carolina credentials such as driver's licenses of all types or identification cards.
+You'll need to complete an Application for a Non-Commercial Credential (Class D, E, F, G, M, or an ID) (Form 447-NC) to apply for South Carolina credentials such as driver's licenses of all types or identification cards.
 When you apply, you will need to furnish documentation proving your identification, your residency, and your citizenship.

-The state has issued an identification checklist to help you determine which documents you will need when applying for your license.
+The state has an identification website to help you determine which documents you will need when applying for your license.
 Although the list is lengthy, you will only need to provide one or two documents per section.

 You have 45 days to register and tag your vehicle with SC plates.
 Registration can also be handled by mail.

-Complete a Form 400 and gather up your out-of-state title and registration, any lien information, proof of liability insurance, your receipt for paid property taxes, and the applicable fees―$15.00 to title all vehicles, and the registration fee depends on the type of vehicle.
+Complete an Application for Certificate of Title and Registration for Motor Vehicle or Manufactured Home/Mobile Home (Form 400) and gather up your out-of-state title and registration, any lien information, proof of liability insurance, your receipt for paid property taxes, and the applicable fees―$15 to title all vehicles, and the registration fee depends on the type of vehicle.

 Be sure to enjoy your first few days in the state and not get too bogged down with the move.
 South Carolina's beauty is to be enjoyed and the state provides many outlets for you and your family.